 Overtones.
-The harmonic resonant frequencies coloring the fundamental tones.
+Overtones are the harmonic frequencies complementing the fundamental tones.
 Some limit the definition to partials of the plucked strings, but I use it to encompass sympathetic vibrations in the unplucked strings as well.
 As luthier Alan Carruth puts it, "An acoustic guitar acts as a complex filter, reducing the output of some frequencies and enhancing others relative to the mix the plucked string produces.
 Every guitar is a bit different in this regard."
 An instrument that generates a lot of overtones is said to be 'complex' or 'sparkling,' while one with fewer overtones is said to be 'dry.'
-These complementary frequencies add tonal color, giving the sound 'personality' and is one of the hallmarks of the Contemporary sound, and an area in which I was looking for something decidedly different from my Circa.
+These complementary frequencies add tonal color, giving the sound 'personality' and are one of the hallmarks of the Contemporary sound.
+This was an area in which I was looking for something decidedly different from my Circa.
 The Bashkin achieves this in ways that are really quite remarkable, combining subtle, ringing tones over robust fundamentals (a quality I call 'shimmer') with a woody warmth.
 It's an impressive feat, and I would expect a guitar with this much shimmer to be brighter, with less warmth.
 When strummed, the strings blend beautifully, producing a nice, even shimmer across the chord.
 The trebles, especially, have a compelling, chime-y quality to them that make my Circa's trebles seem a bit sterile by comparison.